 Skillshare has a fairly restrictive policy on subscription refunds, but you can get a refund in certain circumstances.

 Annual Skillshare Premium subscriptions are refundable if requested within 7 days of payment.
-Monthly subscriptions are not refundable, and only one refund will be allowed per customer.

 To request a refund, fill out this ticket form with your details.
 Be aware that it can take up to 14 days to get your money back.